nofusscomputing/ansible_playbooks/docs/projects/ansible/playbooks/backup/index.md

 ## Using the Playooks

 Running of these playbooks is no different to any other.
-However there are a fuew requirements that must be met first:
+However there are a few requirements that must be met first:

 - the user running the playbook must be a member of the `backup` group